 Goal: To promote and support the development of new multidisciplinary research teams focused on an issue of current importance to rural and remote health services and whose main goal is to apply for research funding.

 Use of Funds: Funds can be used for activities, resources and expenses related to building research teams and identifying research themes and questions.
-Eligible expenses include (but are not limited to): activities involved with recruiting team members; travel to, and facilitation of group meetings (face-to-face, videoconference, teleconference, WebEx); conducting a preliminary literature review; resources required to apply for a grant; team-building exercises; etc.)
+We are open to new innovative strategies for virtual team building that aides in scholarly output.
+Eligible expenses include (but are not limited to): activities involved with recruiting team members; facilitation of group meetings (face-to-face, videoconference, teleconference, WebEx); conducting a preliminary literature review; resources required to apply for a grant; team-building exercises; etc.)